fishtested/fishtested/README.md

-# Hi there, I'm Fishtested! 👋
+# Hi there, I'm fish! 👋

 Welcome to my profile!
-I love coding and creating cool projects.
+I love coding and creating cool projects sometimes.

 ## My top 3 projects
 - **[Weather Somewhere](https://github.com/fishtested/weathersomewhere):** Do you want to know the weather from a random place?
 My project fetches weather data from a random location using the Open-Meteo API.